Blog

 • Environment auto-destroys on merge or timeout.

 Because every preview matches production configs byte-for-byte, integration bugs surface early, and parallel feature branches never collide.
 Cost overruns are mitigated by built-in TTL policies and scheduled shutdowns.
-Running these ephemerals on a Kubernetes cluster of dedicated servers keeps cold-start latency near zero while still letting the platform burst into a public cloud node pool when concurrency spikes.
+Running these ephemerals on a Kubernetes cluster of dedicated servers keeps worker capacity warm while still letting the platform burst into a public cloud node pool when concurrency spikes.

 Container Orchestration: Uniform Deployment at Scale

-Containers and Kubernetes long ago graduated from buzzword to backbone—84 % of enterprises already evaluate K8s in at least one environment, and two-thirds run it in more than one.[2]
+Containers and Kubernetes long ago graduated from buzzword to backbone.
+CNCF’s 2025 Annual Cloud Native Survey reports that 82% of container users run Kubernetes in production, up from 66% in 2023.[4]
 For developers, the pay-off is uniformity: the same image, health checks, and rollout rules apply on a laptop, in CI, or across ten data centers.

 Why it compresses timelines: